sghpjuikit/player/README.md

 - granularity limited only by tag (1/255 for mp3, 1/100 for other formats)
 - interoperable with other players, but most of them will only recognize the value as 3/5 or so

+  **Playcount**
-  **Playcount** signifies number of times the song was played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily.
+Signifies number of times the song was played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily.

+  **Chapters**
-  **Chapters** are comments added at specific time of the song.
+Comments added at specific time of the song.
 They can be added during playback on the seeker and browsed as popup menus.
 The comments' length should be a non-issue (the upper value remains a mystery, but surpasses 500 characters (definitely for all chapters together) - probably by a large margin).

   **Cover**
 - image in tag can be imported/exported